Sneak Prevue: Format

 Like the Prevue Channel, Sneak Prevue was personalized for cable and satellite providers, featuring the individual provider's logos with advertisements and listings.
 The service also utilized Amiga 2000 hardware, which the Prevue Channel used to provide its scrolling listings grid.
 Since Sneak Prevue used the same brand of computer hardware as Prevue Guide (although the terminal powering the Sneak Prevue video and graphics was hooked up to headends separately from the terminal used to power the Prevue system), the Amiga system was known for crashing periodically, often with a screen notifying viewers to stand by due to difficulties with the system.
 Additionally, the system would also freeze frequently.
 A black line would often run across the entire screen until cable system technicians finally restored the service by rebooting its hardware.

 The channel featured shortened trailers to preview movies and events expected to air on the provider's pay-per-view services, which were provided to cable and satellite operators regularly both on laserdisc as well as via a continuous satellite feed.
-These short trailers, whether sourced locally or delivered via satellite, would feature listings information at the bottom of the screen, which was locally overlaid into their video feed to provide system-specific scheduling information, with countdowns to the next telecast of the program appearing at the top left of the screen.
+These short trailers, whether sourced locally or delivered via satellite, would feature listings and ordering information at the bottom of the screen, which was locally overlaid into their video feed to provide system-specific scheduling information, with countdowns to the next telecast of the program appearing at the top left of the screen.

 The main listings were displayed behind a series of colorful backgrounds with the current date on the top left of the screen, the current time (displayed in the same hour/minute/second format as that used on Prevue/TV Guide Channel's on-screen grid) on the top right, the cable or satellite provider's logo in the top center and pay-per-view listings text on the remaining three-quarters of the screen.
-Various clips of production music played over the full-screen listings, with an audio track of an announcer promoting the channel and pay-per-view.
+Various clips of production music played over the full-screen listings, with an audio track of an announcer or an audio skit promoting the channel and pay-per-view.
 Throughout its nearly 11-year tenure, many changes were made to the on-screen backgrounds and music.

 Segments similar to those seen on Prevue/TV Guide Channel were featured on the service including "Sneak Prevue Tonight" (which featured information on that evening's pay-per-view programming), "Up Next" (featuring information on programs starting in the next half-hour or hour), "Adults Only" (featuring previews of programming on adult-oriented networks such as Hot Choice; video trailers seen during this segment did not include any overt sexual content) and "Premiering Soon" (which provided previews of films and events set to air on pay-per-view in the next few weeks).
 Often, advertisements from the local cable provider would be inserted onto the channel, promoting that company's products and services.